Batteries and electrical items

 • button batteries (e.g. watch or hearing aid batteries)

-• mobile phone batteries
+• mobile phone and laptop batteries

 • power tool batteries

-• car batteries (they can also be recycled at garages or scrap metal facilities).
+• car batteries (can be recycled at garages or scrap metal facilities).